zapier/zapier-platform/packages/cli/README-source.md

 <a id="dedup"></a>
 ### How does deduplication work?

-Each time a polling Zap runs, Zapier needs to decide which of the items in the response should trigger the zap.
-To do this, we compare the `id`s to all those we've seen before, trigger on new objects, and update the list of seen `id`s.
-When a Zap is turned on, we initialize the list of seen `id`s with a single poll.
+Each time a polling Zap runs, Zapier extracts a unique "primary key" for each item in the response.
+Zapier needs to decide which of the items should trigger the Zap.
+To do this, we compare the primary keys to all those we've seen before, trigger on new objects, and update the list of seen primary keys.
+When a Zap is turned on, we initialize the list of seen primary keys with a single poll.
 When it's turned off, we clear that list.
 For this reason, it's important that calls to a polling endpoint always return the newest items.

-For example, the initial poll returns objects 4, 5, and 6 (where a higher `id` is newer).
+For example, the initial poll returns objects 4, 5, and 6 (where a higher primary key is newer).
 If a later poll increases the limit and returns objects 1-6, then 1, 2, and 3 will be (incorrectly) treated like new objects.

+By default, the primary key is the item's `id` field.
+Since v15.6.0, you can customize the primary by setting any `outputFields` to true.

-There's a more in-depth explanation [here](https://platform.zapier.com/legacy/dedupe).
+There's a more in-depth explanation [here](https://platform.zapier.com/build/deduplication).

 ### Why are my triggers complaining if I don't provide an explicit `id` field?